tanjidhasan41/api-automation-with-rest-assured/README.md

 # Automated API Testing with Rest Assured
 ## Project Description
 This project demonstrates end-to-end API testing for the application hosted at Daily Finance.
 The testing includes core features such as user management and item management.
-The APIs were first inspected using the browser's Network tab and automated using Rest Assured, a popular library for API testing in Java.
+The APIs were automated using Rest Assured, a popular library for API testing in Java.

 The automation covers both positive and negative test scenarios to ensure the reliability and robustness of the APIs.
 The process was divided into two phases: